Urine production is a complex process involving multiple organs and systems in the body. Here’s a simplified overview of how urine is produced:

 Location: Collecting Ducts, Renal Pelvis, Ureter, Bladder, Urethra

-The final filtrate, now called urine, flows from the renal tubules into the collecting ducts.
-From the collecting ducts, urine moves into the renal pelvis, then into the ureters
+Function: The final filtrate, now called urine, flows from the renal tubules into the collecting ducts.
+From the collecting ducts, urine moves into the renal pelvis, then into the ureters.

 The entire process ensures that waste products are efficiently removed from the body while retaining essential nutrients and maintaining fluid and electrolyte balance.